AdaCheng/EgoThink/README.md

   <img src="assets/image-1.png" alt="intro" width="60%">
 </p>

-<i>Figure 1:</i> The main categories of EgoThink to comprehensively assess the capability of thinking from a first-person perspective.
+<b><i>Figure 1:</i></b> The main categories of EgoThink to comprehensively assess the capability of thinking from a first-person perspective.
 </div>